guramritpalsaggu/pnrstatus/README.md

-# pnrstatus Check your train number and Date of journey
+# pnrstatus To Check your train number, Date of journey, and Seat Bookings.